getsentry/sentry-docs/src/collections/_documentation/clients/java/index.md

 Sentry for Java is a collection of modules provided by Sentry.
 At its core, Sentry for Java provides a raw client for sending events to Sentry.
 To begin, we **highly recommend** you use one of the library or framework integrations listed under Installation.
 Otherwise, [manual usage]({%- link _documentation/clients/java/usage.md -%}) is another option.

 {% capture __alert_content -%}
-The old `raven` library is no longer maintained.
+As of June 2017, the old `Raven` library is no longer maintained.
 We recommended you [migrate]({%- link _documentation/clients/java/migration.md -%}) to `sentry`.
 [Check out the migration guide]({%- link _documentation/clients/java/migration.md -%}) for more information.
 If you are still using `Raven` you can [find the old documentation here](https://github.com/getsentry/sentry-java/blob/raven-java-8.x/docs/modules/raven.rst).
 {%-endcapture-%}
 {%- include components/alert.html
     title="Note"